sourcegraph/openctx/client/codemirror/demo/README.md

 # Demo: OpenCtx extension for CodeMirror

-This is a simple demo that uses the [`@openctx/codemirror-extension`](https://www.npmjs.com/package/@openctx/codemirror-extension) npm package to show OpenCtx annotations in a CodeMirror editor.
+This is a simple demo that uses the [`@openctx/codemirror-extension`](https://www.npmjs.com/package/@openctx/codemirror-extension) npm package to show OpenCtx items in a CodeMirror editor.

 ## Usage